We all know why bloggers should comment on other blogs: For the benefits of backlinks, traffic, and branding.

 Let’s talk about how to develop a practice of good, strong, meaningful commenting that will benefit you and your fellow bloggers and readers.

-First, I suggest that you sign up for Gravatar, so that you can add your personal image or brand image to your comment profile.
-This is a must-have requisite to brand yourself while commenting.
+First, I suggest that you sign up for Gravatar so that you can add a personal image or brand image to your commenting profile.
+This is a must-have requisite when looking to brand yourself.

 Next, whenever you read a post that you find useful or meaningful in some way, think about how you can add value to that post.

 If you read a post that you think is deserving of only a “good info” or “good share”, then you don’t have anything meaningful to add to the post, and don’t comment.
 But, if you liked the post, you should consider sharing the article to show your appreciation and/or respect.

 If you are going to add commentary, state clearly what you liked about the post, or mention how the post has helped or enlightened you as a reader.
 If you have additional information, add it within the context of your comment.

 Have you tweeted the post?
 If so, mention it in your comment.
 This will let the blogger know that you respect what he/she has written and that you appreciate and value the great work that he/she does.

 For more info on commenting, check out this awesome resource: